The Foundation story

 The Wheatley Pledge

-A long-running initiative part funded by contractors and suppliers that creates jobs and training opportunities for people living in Wheatley communities.
+This long-running initiative, part of the Wheatley Works range of programmes, is part funded by contractors and suppliers, creating jobs and training opportunities for people living in Wheatley communities.

 Click & Connect